rogeruiz/write/dress-code/_posts/2014-12-01-lessons-in-code-pairing.markdown

 ---
 layout: post
-title: "Dress Code: Lessons in Code Pairing"
+title: "Lessons in Code Pairing"
 date: "2014-12-01 23:00:29 -0400"
 ---

 If you use Sublime Text as your editor, you may have mucked around with your user preferences.
 As someone who loves to customize my tools, I have all sort of